-Mandates and incentives from governments, such as the tax incentives offered to innovate in Singapore, are also dialing up the heat.
-Governments from the United Kingdom to Brazil to Mexico are mandating or heavily pushing the use of building information modeling (BIM), a holistic process of creating and managing information for a built asset, typically starting with government-funded projects.
-Sustainability requirements are finding their way into building codes, such as California's new requirements for the use of solar panels, batteries, and electric heat pumps in some new homes and commercial buildings.4 European Green Deal proposals include new rules to make almost all physical goods more environmentally friendly and implement stronger regulations around sustainable construction.
-Outcomes from the 2021 United Nations Climate Change Conference in Glasgow included a focus on achieving zero global carbon dioxide emissions by 2050, impacting both AEC and D&M organizations.
-For the cement and construction value chain, for example, this goal will require tripling the current pace of decarbonization.
+Mandates and incentives from governments, such as the tax incentives offered to innovate in Singapore, are also dialling up the heat.
+Governments from the United Kingdom to Brazil to Mexico are mandating or heavily pushing the use of building information modelling (BIM), a holistic process of creating and managing information for a built asset, typically starting with governmentfunded projects.
+Sustainability requirements are finding their way into building codes, such as California's new requirements for the use of solar panels, batteries and electric heat pumps in some new homes and commercial buildings.4 European Green Deal proposals include new rules to make almost all physical goods more environmentally friendly and implement stronger regulations around sustainable construction.
+Outcomes from the 2021 United Nations Climate Change Conference in Glasgow included a focus on achieving zero global carbon dioxide emissions by 2050, affecting both AEC and D&M organisations.
+For the cement and construction value chain, for example, this goal will require tripling the current pace of decarbonisation.
 Participants in a construction industry panel convened by McKinsey & Co. at the event determined that creating a culture of innovation is a strategy key to achieving that goal.5

-Responding to this complex web of pressures will require pronounced changes to business as usual in both AEC and

-D&M. To stave off disruption, weather continuous change, and achieve faster growth in these industries, organizations will need to rethink processes and culture, both internally and across their ecosystems, identifying and committing to new ways of working.
+Responding to this complex web of pressures will require pronounced changes to business as usual in both AEC and D&M. To stave off disruption, weather continuous change and achieve faster growth in these i ndustries, organisations will need to rethink processes and culture, both internally and across their ecosystems, identifying and committing to new ways of working.

-Key Levers of Innovation
+Key levers of innovation

 Technology is proving a key enabler of innovation, applying increasingly sophisticated algorithms and models to data and automating the iteration of design choices.
-Sources of essential data are proliferating across manufacturing and construction, thanks to increasingly affordable sensors and cameras and the ability to collect and amass data via wireless and cellular networks and the cloud.
-Beyond simply digitizing existing analog processes using this data, organizations are increasingly digitalizing them-rearranging business processes by sharing and collaborating on digital information in new ways, with information at the center of this new operating model.
-AEC and D&M organizations are leveraging automation, AI, digital twins, generative design, and DFMA to foster innovation and create business value by streamlining processes, discovering new patterns and insights, and automating data-based decision making.
+Sources of essential data are proliferating across manufacturing and construction, thanks to increasingly affordable sensors and cameras and the ability to collect and amass data via wireless and mobile data networks and the cloud.
+Beyond simply digitising existing analogue processes using this data, organisations are increasingly digitalising them - rearranging business processes by sharing and collaborating on digital information in new ways, with information at the centre of this new operating model.
+AEC and D&M organisations are leveraging automation, AI, digital twins, generative design and DFMA to foster innovation and create business value by streamlining processes, discovering new patterns and insights, and automating data-based decision-making.